smbutterfield/ibmt17-18/_12-reading-scores/a3-tx-insttransandrange.md

 When working from a concert pitch score, transpose the opposite direction that you would if you were moving a transposed line to a concert line.
 - a Bb trumpet would be a M2 up to get to written pitch from sounding (concert) pitch
 - everything goes in the opposite direction in the same interval

+#### Brass Instruments

+Brass instruments are strange.
+A trombone is a Bb instrument due to its overtones, but it reads in C.
+Tuba also reads in C no matter the kind of tuba.
+The only brass that transposes are trumpets (Bb, C, A, etc...) and horns (F).